aramis-lab/clinicadl/README.md

 ### Tasks that can be performed by `clinicadl`

-There are five kind of tasks that can be performed using the command line:
+There are six kind of tasks that can be performed using the command line:

+- **Process tsv files**. ``tsvtool`` includes many functions to extract labels from BIDS, perform k-fold or single splits, produce demographic analysis of extracted labels and reproduce the restrictions made on AIBL and OASIS in the original paper.

 - **Generate a synthetic dataset.** Useful to run functional tests.